dotnet/docs/docs/machine-learning/tutorials/phone-calls-anomaly-detection.md

     `PhoneCallsPrediction` specifies the prediction data class.
 For SR-CNN detector, the prediction depends on the [detect mode](xref:Microsoft.ML.TimeSeries.SrCnnDetectMode) specified.
 In this sample we select the `AnomalyAndMargin` mode.
 The output contains seven columns.
 In most cases, `IsAnomaly`, `ExpectedValue`, `UpperBoundary` and `LowerBoundary` are informative enough.
 They tell you if a point is an anomaly, the expected value of the point and the lower / upper boundary region of the point.

-5. Add the following code to the line right above the `Main` method to specify those paths:
+5. Add the following code to the line right above the `Main` method to specify the path to your data file:

     [!code-csharp[Declare global variables](./snippets/phone-calls-anomaly-detection/csharp/Program.cs#DeclareGlobalVariables "Declare global variables")]